 One of several prospective applications of micro-scale detonation is in-space propulsion devices.
 Computational analysis of flame acceleration in narrow channels was carried out in [16].
-The topic is of considerable importance not only due to industrial safety concerns, but also the potential application to micro-scale propulsion and power devices [16,17].
+The topic is of considerable importance not only due to industrial safety concerns, but also the potential application to micro-scale propulsion and power devices [14].

-It was stated in the detail in [18] that a prolongation in time of the source of ignition has to be taken into account for evaluation of the energy of the direct initiation of detonation.
-The influence of the geometric parameters of the prechamber on the pre-detonation distance and velocity of the flame front in a connected closed channel was investigated in [19].
-Particular attention should be paid to the work in [20], where the transition of a laminar flame from the prechamber into the narrow channel was studied.
+It was stated in the detail in [15] that a prolongation in time of the source of ignition has to be taken into account for evaluation of the energy of the direct initiation of detonation.
+Particular attention should be paid to the work in [16], where the transition of a laminar flame from the prechamber into the narrow channel was studied.
 The cooling of the combustion products in the prechamber is able to slow down the flame front in the channel.